bobbycomet/Appify/README.md

 ![Appify Screenshot](https://github.com/bobbycomet/Appify/blob/main/Appify1.png)

-**VERSION 1.0.3 UPDATE: Fixed some issues where Firefox native was not launching in kiosk, you must use the system package of Firefox stable to have controller support, this is because Flatpak browser does not support it as well.**
+**VERSION 1.0.3 UPDATEs: Fixed some issues where Firefox native was not launching in kiosk, you must use the system package of Firefox stable to have controller support, this is because Flatpak browser does not support it as well.**

 **Brave browser now allows icons, but the Flatpak version does not.
 This is due to the sandboxing.**

-**Appify** (formerly known as PWA Manager) is a beautiful, powerful, and powerful Progressive Web App (PWA) creator for Linux.
+**Appify** (formerly known as PWA Manager) is a beautiful, powerful, and free Progressive Web App (PWA) creator for Linux.
 Designed with **Windows switchers** in mind, it makes web apps feel native — complete with their own window, taskbar icon, isolated profiles, extensions, and performance controls.

 Whether you're turning Gmail into a desktop app, running multiple Twitch accounts, or playing cloud games with anti-cheat bypasses — **Appify does it all**.

-It will soon be available as:
-- **AppImage** (Universal Linux)

-> Built for **Griffin Linux** — soon to be available for everyone.
+> Built for **Griffin Linux aka Griffin OS** — soon to be available for everyone.

 ---